How to frame plain wall mirrors with molding.

 Plain mirrors hanging on the wall with clips – functional, but not very pretty.
 I removed the clips and remounted the mirrors with Mirror Mastic.
-They sell it at Lowes.
-You need a caulk gun to apply it to the back of the mirror.
 It is like Liquid Nails, but is made especially for mirrors as the adhesive will not bleed through the finish of your mirror and ruin it.

-With the help of my friend Karen’s Craftsman 10-Inch Miter Saw along with repeated viewings of a This Old House video on how to cut the corners of crown molding, I had success.
-As always Karen – thanks for letting me borrow your saw.
-One of these days I will get one of my very own.
-I am getting used to this one, but I know there are so many other brands that are just as good.
+With the help of of a 10-Inch Miter Saw along with repeated viewings of a This Old House video on how to cut the corners of crown molding, I had success.

 I chose to place the boards right on the mirror to hide a chip in one of them.
 This raises the frame away from the wall a bit.
 You also could just butt the boards right around the mirrors’ edges.

 Now here is the part that I always have to think through – lots of left brain/right brain thinking necessary to cut the corners of crown molding.
 I am using Bed Molding – just a tad bit smaller than crown.